West Haven, Connecticut: Savin Rock Park

+Twentieth century

+West Haven and North Milford joined to become Orange (incorporated as a town in 1822).
+In 1921, West Haven split from Orange to become a separate town.
+It was incorporated as a city in 1961 and is known as "Connecticut's Youngest City."

+In 1927, Lender's Beigel Bakery was founded in the city by Polish immigrant Harry Lender.
+His customers were primarily Jewish delicatessens in New York City.
+Lender's sons, Murray and Marvin, later ran the business, specializing in "flash-frozen" bagels, a process that allowed the bagels to be sold nationwide.
+The business had grown to 600 employees by 1984, when it was sold to Kraft Foods.

 In 1986, West Haven observed the Bicentennial of the United States Constitution.
 During the year-long celebrations, the mayor and council passed numerous resolutions to encourage community involvement, including naming the official ship of West Haven—the U.S. Navy destroyer USS Edson (DD-946)—and the city's official flower, the daylily.
 Public schools included curriculum on the Constitution from K–12, and school children were released from class to participate in a Constitution Day parade up Campbell Avenue.

+Twenty-first century

+West Haven has a mayor-City Council form of government.
+John M. Picard, the city's tenth mayor, was elected in 2005.
+There are three independent fire districts served by the West Haven, West Shore and Allingtown fire departments.

 In June 2014, the "Where Angels Play" playground opened next to Sea Bluff Beach in West Haven.
 The playground was built in honor of Charlotte Bacon, a victim of the Sandy Hook Elementary School shooting.
 The playground is pink for Charlotte's favorite color and includes some of her drawings.